 From idea to execution

 This "prompt-to-product" workflow fundamentally changes the economics of internal tool development.
 Operations teams often suffer from a backlog of needed tools that IT never prioritizes.
 With this architecture, a developer can spin up a functional, interactive utility - like a custom inventory checker or a localized sales dashboard - in a fraction of the time traditionally required.
-However, this ease of creation brings a significant risk of "Shadow AI," where unmanaged, unmaintained micro-apps proliferate across the organization without central governance.
+However, this ease of creation brings a significant risk of "Shadow AI," where unmanaged, unmaintained micro-apps proliferate across the organization without central governance — the kind of sprawl that IT service management automation frameworks are increasingly designed to detect and contain.

 Multiplayer and real-time state management